kerolloz/03-CS-Second-Term/Simulation.md

 ## Reason for using a model:

-1. Helps in understanding the behaviour of a real system before it is built.
+1. Helps in understanding the behavior of a real system before it is built.
 2. Cost of building and experimenting with a model is less.
-3. Models have the capability of scale time or space in favourable manner.
+3. Models have the capability of scale time or space in favorable manner.

 <!-- make the next two points as a table -->